 The Company is allowed under Philippine laws to declare property and stock dividends, subject to certain requirements.
-See "Market Price of and Dividends on the Issuer's Common Equity and Related Stockholder Matters" on page 136 of this Prospectus.
+See "Market Price of and Dividends on the Issuer's Common Equity and Related Stockholder Matters" on page 138 of this Prospectus.
+Other than the foregoing, the Company does not have a specific dividend policy.